MicrosoftDocs/SupportArticles-docs/Outlook/Client/performance/how-to-scan-outlook-by-using-microsoft-support-and-recovery-assistant.md

 ### Issues found

-On the **Issues found** tab, you will see a list of configuration issues that are detected during the scan.
+On the **Issues found** tab, you'll see a list of configuration issues that are detected during the scan.

 :::image type="content" source="media/how-to-scan-outlook-by-using-microsoft-support-and-recovery-assistant/issues-found-tab.png" alt-text="List of configuration issues." border="false":::

 Select an issue to expand it for a more detailed description.
-There is also a link to an article that contains steps for resolving the issue.
+There's also a link to an article that contains steps to resolve the issue.

 ### Detailed view